Ripon Canal: History

-The building of the Ripon Canal was authorised by an Act of Parliament passed on 15 April 1767, and the canal was the final part of a larger plan to upgrade the River Ure from its junction with the River Swale to Oxclose, where the canal would leave the river and head for Ripon, some 2.3 mi away.
+The building of the Ripon Canal was authorised by an act of Parliament, the River Ure Navigation Act 1766 (7 Geo.
+3. c.
+93), passed on 15 April 1767, and the canal was the final part of a larger plan to upgrade the River Ure from its junction with the River Swale to Oxclose, where the canal would leave the river and head for Ripon, some 2.3 mi away.
 Below the Swale the Ure becomes the River Ouse, and so carriage of goods to and from York and Hull would be possible.
-The estimated cost of the whole project was £9,000, and the Act established Commissioners, who could borrow money in order to fund the development although the total amount of money to be borrowed was not regulated by the Act.
+The estimated cost of the whole project was £9,000, and the act established commissioners, who could borrow money in order to fund the development although the total amount of money to be borrowed was not regulated by the act.
 The works were designed to allow the passage of keels, which were 58 by 14.5 ft.

 Work started first on the lower sections, which were progressively opened from 1767.
 The canal route was surveyed by William Jessop and work on its construction started in 1770, with Jessop acting as Engineer, supervised by John Smeaton.
 The engineer overseeing the day-to-day operation was John Smith, and a masonry contractor from Halifax called Joshua Wilson was also employed.
 Construction was completed in early 1773, at a cost of £16,400, and regular services between Ripon and York started in February.
 The canal was fed with water by a feeder that left the Rivers Laver and Skell in Ripon.
 One of the primary purposes of the canal was the carriage of coal to Ripon, north from the Yorkshire coalfields, with lead and agricultural produce moving in the opposite direction.